 Meet Total Recall's new three-breasted woman!
 Kaitlyn Leeb reveals eye-popping prosthetic chest while promoting reboot at Comic-Con

+The stunning star, who wears a prosthetic third breast in the movie, donned the appendage to promote the film.
 The likeness to the real deal was astounding in her barely-there outfit, consisting of a red satin floral dress with a mere strap covering her nipples and an asymmetrical hem.

 Leeb's outfit was completed with a red plastic trench coat and some black PVC over-the-knee boots.